mschmidty/noname/_posts/2017/2017-08-17-13-ways-economy.md

 published: true
 ---

 There's been a lot going on [lately][1] in America.
 In particular lot of [bad things][2] have been happening, and the news is filled with these bad things.
-So I was delighted to read a short article by Noah Smith ([@Noahpinion][3]) on "*[13 Ways to Strengthen America's Economy]*".
+So I was delighted to read a short article by Noah Smith ([@Noahpinion][3]) on "*[13 Ways to Strengthen America's Economy][4]*".
 It wasn't bashing anybody or raging about how f#*ked we are here in America.
 Instead, it was an article that put forth 13 ideas that could (or could not depending on your view) move this country in a positive economic direction to discuss and debate.
 Thanks Noah.
 You can find it [here][4].

 ## Stand Outs from The List